How are Building Codes Used in Slip and Fall Cases?

 - Grout: Construction of brick buildings in the city need to abide by strict rules regarding the usage of mortar, grout, and other substances.
 Failure to abide by these rules leaves many property owners outside the bounds of the building codes.

 As much as we can help you, we cannot do anything at all until you take the first step and stand up for yourself.
 If you even think you have an Illinois slip and fall claim, then you might.
-Normally, the fact patterns aren’t that different: you’re invited to another’s property, you walk onto the premises, you accidentally slip and fall, and you injure yourself.
-Even if you think you were careless, chances are the owner contributed to your injuries and if that’s so then you could have an Illinois slip and fall claim.
+Normally, the fact patterns aren't that different: you're invited to another's property, you walk onto the premises, you accidentally slip and fall, and you injure yourself.
+Even if you think you were careless, chances are the owner contributed to your injuries and if that's so then you could have an Illinois slip and fall claim.
 At that point, it is critical that you contact a qualified attorney.
-Rosenfeld Injury Lawyers has served many people injured due to the negligence of property owners.
+Our Chicago slip and fall attorneys have helped many people injured due to the negligence of property owners.
 We know the tasks ahead and can quickly determine not only if you have a claim but how to make it a successful claim.
 Also, we can set up a no-cost, no-obligation consultation so that you can get to know us and we can get to know you.
 Our offices are open every hour of the day, every day of the year.
 You can speak to us by calling (888) 424-5757 or through the contact form below.